Best Things To Do In Arran – Explore Scotland In Miniature

 North Glen Sannox Waterfalls

-Welcome to Arran’s answer to the Fairy Pools of Skye!
+Take the time for a short stroll and you can find Arran’s answer to the Fairy Pools of Skye!

-This walk alongside the waterfalls and back takes a couple of hours but the views are spectacular.
-I saw some incredible places here, but this short hike is absolutely one of the best things to do in Arran.
 Most importantly, unlike other similar waterfalls, you won’t be fighting hundreds of people for photo opportunities.
 It’s a really easy stroll and if you’re visiting on a hot day then why not drop in for a little swim in some of the pools?

 The view in the second half of the walk just gets better with every step.
 The Glen Sannox ridge is spectacular and if you’re feeling really energetic then you can carry on the walk all the way up!